Sorry About Your Daughter: European success and touring (1995–1997)

 In 1995, the group signed to the German label Edel through its Marlboro Music imprint, which reissued Aquarium Center in Europe.
 The band toured extensively throughout Europe to support the release.
 Their second album, Face (1996), featured the single “Scapegoat,” accompanied by a music video that appeared on MTV Europe and MuchMusic.

 Sorry About Your Daughter’s sound evolved during this period, combining melodic hooks with dynamic post-hardcore structures.
 Their touring and international exposure helped build a cult following overseas, particularly in Germany and the U.K.

 The band disbanded in 1997 following their European tour.

 Member projects and hiatus (1998–2018)

 After the breakup, members pursued separate musical paths.
 Guitarist Jeff Aug released a series of instrumental albums and began performing with British spoken-word and electronic artist Anne Clark.
 Drummer Karl Hill joined John Stabb’s post-hardcore project The Factory Incident and later performed with a reformed lineup of Government Issue.

 Reunions (2019–present)

 On August 17, 2019, the band reunited for a sold-out performance at The Soundry in Columbia, Maryland, marking their first show in 22 years.

-The group announced additional performances in 2026.
+In 2025, Sorry About Your Daughter formally reconvened to announce the Atlantic to Adrenaline Tour, a series of anniversary performances across the United States and Europe scheduled for the summer of 2026.